Careers expert Helen Green discusses the things your teenager needs to consider in deciding whether to take a year away from study.

 This time last year, few people could have imagined the impact COVD-19 would have on our lives and studies.
 Year 12 students have had their final year of school disrupted from a learning and social perspective.

-Many students taking a gap year have lost their jobs or had to return home early in their overseas travel/volunteering and now face decisions about ‘what to do’ for the remainder of the year.
+Many students taking a gap year [in 2020] have lost their jobs or had to return home early in their overseas travel/volunteering and now face decisions about ‘what to do’ for the remainder of the year.

 Speaking broadly, here are some gap year benefits to keep in mind: